princeibs/celo-101-tutorial/README.md

   }
 }
 ```
-We added Chakra-Ui and React-Celo packages which we use later in building the UI and connecting it to the blockchain respectively.
+We added Chakra-UI and React-Celo packages which we use later in building the UI and connecting it to the blockchain respectively.

 7. Run the command
 ```bash